 The Purge: Corporate ReOrgs Edition

 I’ve got a friend at a large healthcare corporation where in the course of a few years there he’s had to endure four full purges of his 1000+ person division.
-These choices go against everything the research suggests builds trust in an organization and I figured I’d opine on the damage such decisions can have on both, the individual, and organizational well being.
+These choices go against everything the research suggests builds trust in an organization and I figured I’d opine on the damage such decisions can have on both, individual and organizational well being.

 The Hidden Costs of Full Purge Reorganizations